nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/RelationshipTemplates/Own$" %}

-{% include copy-notice description="Save the `id` of the Relationship Template that you can find in the response.
+{% include copy-notice description="Save the `id` of the RelationshipTemplate that you can find in the Response.
 You will need it in the next step." %}

-### Connector: Create a QR Code for the Relationship Template
+### Connector: Create a QR Code for the RelationshipTemplate

-Now, to allow the App to retrieve the Relationship Template, we create a QR Code, that can be scanned by the App.
+Now, to allow the App to retrieve the RelationshipTemplate, we create a QR Code, that can be scanned by the App.
-For this, execute the `GET /api/v2/RelationshipTemplates/{id}` route (Accept Header: `image/png`) and use the ID of the Relationship Template from the previous step as the value for `id`.
+For this, execute the `GET /api/v2/RelationshipTemplates/{id}` route (Accept Header: `image/png`) and use the ID of the RelationshipTemplate from the previous step as the value for `id`.

 {% include rapidoc api_route_regex="^get /api/v2/RelationshipTemplates/{id}$" %}